susestudio/studio-help/200_create/300_howto/100_general.md

 ## How to login for the first time

-* Use the susestudio opensuse default root password of linux
+* Use the SUSE studio OpenSUSE default root password of linux

     `username: root or tux`
     `password: linux`

-* You can change this in susestudio on the configuration page 'susestudio.com/appliance/edit/NNNN#tab-configuration'
+* You can change this in SUSE studio on the configuration page 'susestudio.com/appliance/edit/NNNN#tab-configuration'

 ## How to install proprietary drivers on first boot

-Write a script that uses lspci and grep commands in order to see which hardware you have, and then use zypper in order to add a repo and install the needed rpms.
-Once you have this script, upload it to the overlay section and add this script to the firstboot section. (see How to run firstboot scripts ).
+Write a script that uses lspci and grep commands to see which hardware you have.
+Then use zypper to add a repo and install the needed rpms.
+Once you have this script, upload it to the overlay section and add the script to the firstboot section.
+(See How to run firstboot scripts.)

 ## How to run local scripts

-* If you want your script to run on every boot, you have two options.
-  One is using the "Scripts" option on the "Configuration" Tab; two is writing your own service.
+* If you want your script to run during every boot, either use the "Scripts" option on the "Configuration" Tab or write your own service.
-* By using the "Scripts" option, your script will be run before any service.
+* By using the "Scripts" option, your script will be run before any services are started.
 If that is want you want, check the "Run script whenever the appliance boots" option and write your script.
-* If what you want is to run your script after the other services, create your own service.
-In order to do that, copy `/etc/init.d/skeleton` file and adapt it to your needs.
+* If you to run your script after the other services, create your own service.
+To do so, copy the `/etc/init.d/skeleton` file and adapt it to your needs.
 Set the required_start to $ALL so it runs after all the other services.
-Then, upload this file to the overlay section and add an "insserv script_name" line on the "firstboot section" (See How to run firstboot scripts).
+Then upload this file to the overlay section and add an "insserv script_name" line on the "firstboot section".
+(See How to run firstboot scripts.)

 ## How to run firstboot scripts

 * Like "How to run local scripts ", firstboot scripts can be run before any services or after.
 For the first option, use the "Scripts" option on the "Configuration" tab.
-You'll see there is an if section that looks for a /etc/init.d/suse_studio_firstboot file.
+There is an "if" section that looks for a /etc/init.d/suse_studio_firstboot file.
 Put your commands there.
 * For the second option, do like in "How to run local scripts" and make